jdersch/PERQemu/PERQemu/Readme-source.txt

   challenge, though POS doesn't make much use of it aside from basic file transfer stuff (FTP) or network printing (CPrint).
 Accent does, however... including a basic TCP/IPv4 stack!

-  [Update: Accent S4 will boot, but hangs while attempting to start up the network servers; in the d6.phd disk image they are disabled as a workaround to get past this.
-The much better solution will be to adopt the Ethernet emulation code developed for ContrAlto into PERQemu!]

 - PERQLink.
 I started working on this but didn't spend much time on it.
 Would be cute to have.
 [And very, very useful to do microcode debugging with